 - 1. Place machine in operating position with cover open. - 2.
-Disconnect the cables attached to the Conditioner Pump. - 3.
-Slowly disconnect tubing from inlet of filter (once air is introduced into the line, the oil in the tubing will flow into the tank).
+Disconnect the cables attached to the Conditioner Pump.

-Place a container beneath the conditioner bowl and strainer assemble to capture any oil.

-- 4. Loosen the two bolts at the top of the pump and filter assembly that secure it to the rear frame and lift out the cleaner pump and filter bracket - 5.
+- 3. Slowly disconnect tubing from inlet of filter (once air is introduced into the line, the oil in the tubing will flow into the tank). - i NOTE: Place a container beneath the conditioner bowl and strainer assemble to capture any - 4.
+Loosen the two bolts at the top of the pump and filter assembly that secure it to the rear frame and lift out the cleaner pump and filter bracket - 5.
 Unscrew bowl on the 40-mesh strainer. - 6.
 Clean only the filter by rinsing with isopropyl alcohol or replace, if necessary.
 (Screen only part number 11-655024-004). - 7.
 Replace screen and bowl. - 8.
 Replace the pump and filter bracket in the machine, tighten the bolts, reconnect the supply tubing and the pump power cable. - 9.
 Restore power to machine. - 10.
-Go to "Conditioner Diagnostics" in the "Maintenance" menu of the GUI.
-Turn on the conditioner vent valve, the pressure control valve, and the conditioner pump.
-Verify the bowl strainer does not leak.

-This forces air out and circulates oil through the system.
+Go to "Operator Screen" of the GUI.
+Turn on the temperature cycle to run the conditioner pump.
+Verify the bowl strainer does not leak. - Ĭ NOTE: This forces air out and circulates oil through the system.
 Repeat this procedure as needed until there is no air in the conditioning system.